 Vocational education might be one of the best-kept secrets in New York.
-Trade school programs can often train you for a new career in two years or less, and Investopedia reports that four of the state's top six industries rely on vocational and technical schools in New York to supply a big portion of their workforce.
+Trade school programs can often train you for a new career in two years or less, and Investopedia reports that four of the state's top six industries rely on trade schools in New York to supply a big portion of their workforce.

 Individual cities throughout the state show extra promise for graduates in certain fields.
 A 2019 report shows a bright future for students at trade schools in NYC for construction, indicating that construction jobs in the city increased by 40 percent between 2010 and 2018 and show no signs of slowing down. health care students in central New York are in luck, as well -- Utica and Syracuse both made the top three on a recent list of the best cities in the U.S. for jobs in the medical field.